5ecompendium/bestiary/_creatures/gloom-weaver.md

 ***Fey Ancestry.*** The gloom weaver has advantage on saving throws against being charmed, and magic can't put it to sleep.

-***Innate Spellcasting.*** The gloom weaver's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** The gloom weaver's innate spellcasting ability is Charisma (spell save DC 16, +8 to hit with spell attacks).
 It can innately cast the following spells, requiring no material components:

-* At will: arcane eye, mage armor, speak with dead
+* At will: <i>arcane eye, mage armor, speak with dead</i>

-* 1/day each: arcane gate, bane, compulsion, confusion, true seeing
+* 1/day each: <i>arcane gate, bane, compulsion, confusion, true seeing</i>

 ***Spellcasting.*** The gloom weaver is a 12th-level spellcaster.
-Its spellcasting ability is Charisma.
+Its spellcasting ability is Charisma (spell save DC 16, +8 to hit with spell attacks).
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:

-* Cantrips (at will): minor illusion, prestidigitation, chill touch (3d8 damage), eldritch blast (3 beams +4 bonus to each damage roll)
+* Cantrips (at will): <i>minor illusion, prestidigitation, chill touch </i>(3d8 damage)<i>, eldritch blast </i>(3 beams +4 bonus to each damage roll)

-* 5th level (3 slots): armor of Agathys, blight, darkness, dream, invisibility, fear, hypnotic pattern, major image, contact other plane, vampiric touch, witch bolt
+* 5th level (3 slots): <i>armor of Agathys, blight, darkness, dream, invisibility, fear, hypnotic pattern, major image, contact other plane, vampiric touch, witch bolt</i>

 ### Actions